Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 \section{Methods}

 We assume that we observe a random sample of size $n$ collected in the count matrix $\mathbf{Y}\in \mathbb{N}_0^{n\times d}$, where $n$ denotes the number of samples and $d$ the number of categories.
 Each row $\mathbf{Y}_i = (Y_{i1}, \ldots, Y_{id})$ records the observed frequencies of the $d$ mutually exclusive outcomes across $N_i$ trials in sample $i$.
 Here, we consider the case where the total $N_i$ is fixed.
 Formally, the random vector $\mathbf{Y}_i \in \mathbb{S}^d_{N_i}$ lies in the discrete simplex space constrained to an individual-specific total count $N_i$, where $\smash{\mathbb{S}^d_{N_i} = \{\mathbf{Y}_i \in (0, \ldots, N_i)^d; \sum_{j=1}^d Y_{ij} = N_i\}}$.
-The multinomial distribution is the natural probabilistic model for each observation, i.e., $\mathbf{Y}_i \sim \operatorname{Multinomial}_d\left\lbrack N_i, \theta_1, \ldots, \theta_d\right\rbrack$, where the parameter vector $\bm{\theta} = (\theta_1, \ldots, \theta_d)$ corresponds to the population-level count (compositional) probabilities and lies on the continuous simplex space $\smash{\mathbb{S}_d=\{\bm{\theta}\in\mathbb{R}^d; \theta_j > 0, \sum_{j=1}^d \theta_j=1\}}$.
+The multinomial distribution is the natural probabilistic model for each observation, i.e., $\mathbf{Y}_i \sim \operatorname{Multinomial}_d\left\lbrack N_i, \theta_1, \ldots, \theta_d\right\rbrack$, where the parameter vector $\bm{\theta} = (\theta_1, \ldots, \theta_d)$ corresponds to the population-level count (compositional) probabilities and lies on the continuous simplex space $\smash{\mathbb{S}^d=\{\bm{\theta}\in\mathbb{R}^d; \theta_j > 0, \sum_{j=1}^d \theta_j=1\}}$.

 Estimation of $\bm{\theta}$ is crucial as it provides the information underlying the observed counts.
-Researchers often seek to estimate the association between these compositional probabilities and available covariates denoted by $\mathbf{x}_i = (x_{i1}, \ldots, x_{ip})$.
+Researchers often seek to estimate the associations between these compositional probabilities and the available covariates, $\mathbf{x}_i = (x_{i1}, \ldots, x_{ip})$.
 Typically, each $\theta_j$ is related to covariates through a suitable link function with a parametric linear functional form.
-Although convenient, this assumption imposes strong restrictions that limit the range of data generating processes that the model can capture.
-Moreover, count-compositional data sets with even a moderate number of categories $d$, such as those in our case studies (where $d=28$ for both), are usually sparse and overdispersed, and exhibit more complex dependencies than the multinomial distribution allows.
+Although convenient, this assumption imposes strong restrictions that limit the range of data generating processes the model can capture.
+Moreover, count-compositional data with even a moderate number of categories $d$ (e.g., our palynology case study, where $d=28$) are usually sparse and overdispersed, and exhibit more complex dependencies than the multinomial distribution allows.